akshaymahajan01/Shopping_Mall/README.md

 ## Overview

 Shopping Mall is a full-featured e-commerce application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-The application provides a seamless shopping experience with features like user authentication, product browsing, shopping cart, order management, and payment processing and also very Admin side managment
+The application provides a seamless shopping experience with features like user authentication, product browsing, shopping cart, order management, and payment processing and also very interactive Admin side managment

 ## Screenshots